 Buggy setup process

-I tested the Orbi Voice as part of an RBK50V set, which includes the Voice and an Orbi RBK50 router, which is currently the highest-end router in the Orbi ecosystem.
+I tested the Orbi Voice as part of an RBK50V set, which includes the Voice and an Orbi RBK50 router, currently the highest-end router in the Orbi ecosystem.

 As a Wi-Fi system, the setup is exactly like that of any other Orbi system, such as the CBK40.
 You can do that via the web interface or the Orbi app.
-It was a straight forward process, and I was able to get the system up and running within a few minutes.
+It was a straightforward process, and I could get the system up and running within a few minutes.

 Setting the Voice up as a smart speaker was a different story, however.
 This part cannot be done using the web interface; it requires the latest versions of the Orbi mobile app.

 As designed, once you’re setting the Wi-Fi system, there’s supposed to be an automatic pop-up that gets you to log in with Amazon.
 But this never happened in my case.

 Initially, the app didn’t even recognize the Voice as anything other than a regular mesh point.
 In the end, after a few restarts, the Voice finally registered within the app as a smart speaker.

 And I could activate Alexa by going to Network Map -> Orbi Voice -> Details -> Amazon login within the app’s interface.
 Yes, you need an account with Amazon to use this feature, but that’s a given.